philipp-fischer/meeting-timer/README.md

 Meeting Timer
 =============

-Your meetings are taking too long?
-People are not focusing on the important parts, but getting lost in the detail?
+Your meetings are take too long?
+People don't focus on the important parts, but getting lost in the details?
-Then Meeting Timer is for you!
+Then Meeting Timer is the right thing for you!

 ![](./images/screenshot.png)